1997 Food City 500

 The 1997 Food City 500 was the seventh stock car race of the 1997 NASCAR Winston Cup Series and the 37th iteration of the event.
 The race was held on Sunday, April 13, 1997, in Bristol, Tennessee at Bristol Motor Speedway, a 0.533 miles (0.858 km) permanent oval-shaped racetrack.
 The race took the scheduled 500 laps to complete.
 On the final lap of the race, Hendrick Motorsports driver Jeff Gordon would manage to complete a bump-and-run on Penske Racing South driver Rusty Wallace in the final two turns to take his 22nd career NASCAR Winston Cup Series victory and his third victory of the season.
 To fill out the top three, Wallace and Hendrick Motorsports driver Terry Labonte would finish second and third, respectively.

 Background

 The layout of Bristol Motor Speedway, the venue where the race was held.

-The Bristol Motor Speedway, formerly known as Bristol International Raceway and Bristol Raceway, is a NASCAR short track venue located in Bristol, Tennessee.
+Bristol Motor Speedway is a NASCAR short track venue located in Bristol, Tennessee.
 Constructed in 1960, it held its first NASCAR race on July 30, 1961.
 Despite its short length, Bristol is among the most popular tracks on the NASCAR schedule because of its distinct features, which include extraordinarily steep banking, an all concrete surface, two pit roads, and stadium-like seating.
 It has also been named one of the loudest NASCAR tracks.